-Superior Cognitive and Specific Academic Reading students in grades 3, 4, and 5 will be served by a gifted certified Language Arts teacher and/or Gifted Intervention Specialist.
-Students in grades 6 and 7 will be cluster grouped in Language Arts and will be served by the gifted certified Language Arts teacher through a differentiated curriculum.
-Superior Cognitive and Specific Academic Mathematics students in grades 6 and 7 will be served by the gifted certified Math teacher in Advanced Mathematics Courses.
+Superior Cognitive and Specific Academic Reading students in grades 4, 5, 6 and 7 will be cluster grouped in Language Arts and will receive services from the Gifted Intervention Specialist and classroom teacher, or classroom teacher with gifted endorsement, or classroom teacher with qualified professional development in gifted services.
+Superior Cognitive and Specific Academic Mathematics students in grades 6 and 7 will be served in Advanced Mathematics Courses.

-In grade 8, Superior Cognitive and Specific Academic students in the areas of Reading, Mathematics, Science and Social Studies will be served in high school credit classes by gifted certified teachers in those areas.
+In grade 8, Superior Cognitive and Specific Academic students in the areas of Reading, Mathematics, Science and Social Studies will be served in high school credit classes.

 Do you enjoy performing, creating, building, and solving real life problems?
 Are you looking for a fun and exciting way to challenge yourself and to compete with a team of your friends at the same time?
 Destination Imagination might be just what you need!

 For more information, please contact the Destination Imagination Building Coordinators: